Contact us on: 0151 727 1355

-We begin the process of collecting information about you and your child when you apply to us for a nursery or after school place or you express an interest in training.
+We begin the process of collecting information about you and your child when you apply to us for a nursery or after school place, when you express an interest in training or when you make a donation or express and interest in supporting us.
 Although the information we collect may vary, typically it may include:

 Centre 56 also collects diversity data, including:

 We understand that you may not feel comfortable providing some of this information and consider it private.
 We ask some of these questions to make sure that we do not discriminate against anyone and because we recognise that a person’s age, disability, ethnic origin, religion, sexual orientation or medical condition may affect the services they need.

 Understanding the diversity of our service users and supporters is very important to help us work towards providing services that meet everyone’s needs.

 If you feel uncomfortable providing this information, you can say no.